Ken Chiara, long-time Farmington volunteer, dies

 Born July 22, 1935, in Cleveland, Ohio, to the late Joseph and Mary (Dubrosky) Chiara, Ken married Linda M. (Teal) on April 27, 1968, at St. Mary Catholic Church in Lincoln Park.
 The couple made their home in Farmington for more than 50 years.

-He retired from his business career at age 65, then worked at the Farmington YMCA for more than 15 years.
-Along with service for the City of Farmington, Ken was a Knights of Columbus member.
+He retired from his business career at age 65, then worked at the Farmington Family YMCA for more than 15 years.
+Along with service to the City of Farmington, Ken was a Knights of Columbus member.

 Ken is survived by his wife, Linda; his daughter, Heather (Troy) Larson; grandchildren, Evan and Bella; his sister, Mary Jo Chiara; five nieces, one nephew, and a host of friends and colleagues.